tjnieradka/AD-Entra-Lab/docs/02-VyOS-Router_Setup.md

 **2. Masquerading**
 Two masquerade rulesets were set up.
 Masquerading is a type of Network Address Translation (NAT) that allows internal devices (in LAN or DMZ) to access the internet by sharing the VyOS router's WAN IP address.
 It rewrites the source IP of outgoing packets to match the WAN interface IP.
-In the this lab, it enables internet passthrough for VMs in 192.168.10.0/24 (LAN) and 192.168.20.0/24 (DMZ).
+In this lab, it enables internet passthrough for VMs in 192.168.10.0/24 (LAN) and 192.168.20.0/24 (DMZ).

 **3. Zone-based Firewalls**
 The configuration in the VyOS uses zone-based firewalling to organize interfaces into security zones and control traffic between them.